jagrafft/presentations/arrays_types_fp_julia_python/slides.md

 - None/Nothing/Void/...
 - Loosely, nothingness is a coproduct of somethingness and we need both for a complete view of the world.
 - Extending binary to ternary logic adds essential flexibility to structured reasoning.
 - The coproducts introduced by interaction of these categories are consequential for automated reasoning.
-I will return to this soon.
+I will return to this.
 - *Humans reason much more efficiently than algorithms about this concept.*
 :::